rust-lang/rust/text/0738-variance.md

 ## Why variance should be inferred

-Actually, lifetime parameters already have a notion of variance, and this varinace is fully inferred.
+Actually, lifetime parameters already have a notion of variance, and this variance is fully inferred.
 In fact, the proper variance for type parameters is *also* being inferred, we're just largely ignoring it.
 (It's not completely ignored; it informs the variance of lifetimes.)